flynn/flynn/README.md

 ## Getting Started

-We built a [tool](https://dashboard.flynn.io) for launching Flynn clusters on your Amazon Web Services account [here](https://dashboard.flynn.io).
+We have [a web dashboard](https://dashboard.flynn.io) for launching Flynn clusters on your Amazon Web Services account.

 You can also download a [demo environment](/demo) for your local machine or learn about the components below.